Frontiers of chaotic advection: Chaotic advection plus: Some illustrative applications

 \subsection{Microfluidics}

 In recent years, the transfer of lithographic techniques to the microfluidics industry has led to a renascence of the chaotic advection paradigm for the mixing of fluids at the lowest Reynolds numbers.
-Although microfluidic mixing is a key process in a host of miniaturized analysis systems, with useful applications for chemical reactions, crystallization, polymerization and organic synthesis, biological screening, PCR amplification and a great many other fields, it continues to pose challenges owing to constraints associated with operating in an unfavorable laminar flow regime dominated by molecular diffusion and characterized by a combination of low Reynolds numbers and high P\'eclet numbers.
+Although microfluidic mixing is a key process in a host of miniaturized analysis systems, with useful applications for chemical reactions, crystallization, polymerization and organic synthesis, biological screening, PCR (polymerase chain reaction) amplification and a great many other fields, it continues to pose challenges owing to constraints associated with operating in an unfavorable laminar flow regime characterized by a combination of low Reynolds numbers and high P{\'e}clet numbers.
 A wide variety of micromixing approaches have been explored, most of which can be broadly classified as either active (involving input of external energy) or passive (harnessing the inherent hydrodynamic structure of specific flow fields to mix fluids in the absence of external forces).
-Here we briefly review some of the most promising approaches.
+Here we review some of the most promising approaches.